 Lesson from the Book of Wisdom

 [The fruitless repentance of the wicked in another world: the reward of the just.]

 The just stand with great constancy against those that have afflicted them, and taken away their labours.
 These seeing it, shall be troubled with terrible fear, and shall be amazed at the suddenness of their unexpected salvation.
 Saying within themselves, repenting, and groaning for anguish of spirit: These are they, whom we had some time in derision, and for a parable of reproach.
 We fools esteemed their life madness, and their end without honour.
 Behold how they are numbered among the children of God, and their lot is among the saints.

 Alleluia, alleluia.
 This is the true brotherhood, which hath overcome the sins of the world: it hath followed Christ, laying hold upon the heavenly kingdom.
 Alleluia.
 The white-robed army of martyrs praiseth Thee, O Lord.
 Alleluia.

 Continuation of the Holy Gospel According to St. John.

-[The conclusion of Christ’s last discourse to his disciples.]
+[A continuation of Christ’s discourse to his disciples.]